The purpose of this unit is to find what role ethnic identity and nationalism have played in the conflicts of the 20th century.

 The assessment will consist of three exams and an essay.
 My goal is to model this class closely to an undergraduate college class in order to prepare the students for what they are about to face in an actual college history course.

-(Recommended for World History, grade 11, Western Civilization, grade 9, and Global Studies, grades 9-12.)
+(Developed for Modern World History, grades 11-12; recommended for World History, grade 11, Western Civilization, grade 9, and Global Studies, grades 9-12)